ucsb-cs56/w20/_labWIP/lab07b.md

   Latitude 34.4140° N, Longitude 119.8489° W)
 * a minimum magnitude.

+Under `src/main/resources/templates` make a folder called `earthquakes` so that you have:
+`src/main/resources/templates/earthquakes`.

-Copy the file `page1.html` to a file called `earthquakeSearch.html`.
+Copy the file `page1.html` to a file under `src/main/resources/templates/earthquakes` called `search.html`.

-Replace this line of code:
+In `search.html`, replace this line of code:
 ```
     <title>Title of your page goes here</title>
 ```